corylown/edtf-humanize/README.md

 ## Configuration

 You can modify some aspects of how dates are humanized.
-The following options are available (defaults shows).
+The following options are available (defaults shown).

 ```
 > Edtf::Humanize.configure do |config|